danjulio/lepton/ESP32/tCam-Mini/readme.md

 | 4 | Static IP - Set to 1 to use a Static IP, 0 to request an IP via DHCP when operating in Client mode. |
 | 0 | Bit 0: Wifi Enabled - Set to 1 to enable Wifi, 0 to disable Wifi. |

+#### Streaming (and a performance note)
+Streaming is a slightly special case for the command interface.
+Responses are only generated after receiving the associated get command.
+However the image response is generated repeatedly by the camera after streaming has been enabled at the rate, and for the number of times, specified in the set\_stream\_on command.

+While the task that services the Lepton is capable of getting the maximum 8.7 fps frame-rate out of the sensor, the task generating the image response and sending it through the ESP32's network and Wifi stacks can't quite keep up.
+It appears that the time required to send the data over the ESP32's Wifi interface varies depending on a several factors including the ESP32 antenna.
+I get better performance using an ESP32 module with an external antenna than with the built-in PCB antenna.

+Typical streaming rates vary from about 5-7 fps.
+The fps display on the companion application will dip every time the Lepton performs a FFC because it is averaging over several seconds and the camera stops sending images during the FFC (about 1.5 seconds).

 ### Prototype
 My first tCam-Mini was built using a Sparkfun ESP32 Thing+ and a Lepton Breakout board from Group Gets.
 I added an external PSRAM for more buffer space and a red/green LED (with current limiting resistors).
 The GPIO0 button is the WiFi Reset Button.